collinjlesko/dynatrace-monitoring-as-service/README.md

 4. In AWS you need an EC2 KeyPair in your default region
 5. In Dynatrace you need to create an [API Token](https://www.dynatrace.com/support/help/dynatrace-api/authentication/how-do-i-set-up-authentication-to-use-the-api/)
 6. In Dynatrace setup [AWS CloudWatch Monitoring](https://www.dynatrace.com/support/help/cloud-platforms/amazon-web-services/how-do-i-start-amazon-web-services-monitoring/)
+7. Import https://github.com/dynatrace-innovationlab/dynatrace-monitoring-as-service.git into your own GitHub account if you want to walk through Labs 4 and beyond!
+These require some code modifications that we will commit back to GitHub

-**Best Practice:** For most of the labs we need to provide the following three input values:
+**Best Practice:** For most of the labs we need to provide the following input values:
 1. Dynatrace SaaS Url
 2. Dynatrace OneAgent Download URL
 3. Dynatrace API Token
+4. Your GitHub Repo link!
 Make sure you have these values at hand, e.g: copy them into a text file so they are easily accessible

 ## Lab #1: Install our apps without any monitoring